nataly-tuong/simple-notes/README.md

-# Note-Taker
+# Simple-Notes
-Welcome to **Note-Taker**, a user-friendly digital sticky notes application built with Python Tkinter!
+Welcome to **Simple-Notes**, a user-friendly digital sticky notes application built with Python Tkinter!
 This GUI project focuses on enabling users, primarily students, to effortlessly create and manage convenient digital sticky notes.

 *The 3-note limit was chosen as the most manageable approach within the developer's current skill and knowledge set.*